10 and a half to 14 years

 What a typical evening looks like

-Scout Troop nights run for two hours and feel different again.
-Patrols (small teams) run more of the show.
-Programme moves between practical skills, planning a camp or expedition, and getting outside whenever the weather and light allow.
-Trip and camp weekends pepper the calendar.
+Scout Troop nights run for two hours, with patrols (small teams) taking on more of the planning.
+A typical term mixes practical skills, preparing for a camp or expedition, and getting outdoors whenever the weather and light allow.
+Camps and weekends away run through the year.

 What Scouts do